At last! A TV show that is pleasant to watch.

 By the time I bailed on this show about seven minutes into Episode Two, I was so put off and discouraged about the state of television that I almost retired right then and there.

-“Turner & Hooch” arrived just in time.
-It was just what I needed -- a non-taxing TV show about a well-meaning man and his big lovable doofus of a dog.
+“Turner & Hooch” is just what I needed -- a non-taxing TV show about a well-meaning man and his big lovable doofus of a dog.
 A show like that beats a comedy about death every time.

 This column was previously published in Television News Daily on July 19, 2021.